3dgeo-heidelberg/etrainee/course/module2/04_multitemporal_classification/04_multitemporal_classification.md

 <img src="media/kelps.png" title="The example of citizen science project." alt="Zooniverse" width="1000"/>

 <i>The example of utilization of citizen science data.
-Left: The [Zooniverse](https://Zooniverse.org) platform in which citizen scientists indicate kelp canopy locations for the [Floating Forests](https://www.zooniverse.org/projects/zooniverse/floating-forests) project, right: giant kelp classification result based on Landsat data (figure by [Houskeeper et al., 2022](https://doi.org/10.1371/journal.pone.0257933)/ [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).</i>
+Left: The <a href="https://Zooniverse.org">Zooniverse</a> platform in which citizen scientists indicate kelp canopy locations for the <a href="https://www.zooniverse.org/projects/zooniverse/floating-forests">Floating Forests</a> project, right: giant kelp classification result based on Landsat data (figure by <a href="https://doi.org/10.1371/journal.pone.0257933">Houskeeper et al., 2022</a>/ <a href="https://creativecommons.org/licenses/by/4.0/">CC BY 4.0</a>).</i>
 </center>

 Regardless of whether we use field data or existing maps/databases, it is useful to apply **simple change detection** to exclude possible changes between analysed dates, especially when using data from several years.
 This can be achieved by calculating difference between spectral index values of the actual and previous years (for instance pixels with absolute differences of NDVI ≤0.05 flagged as ‘change’; [Immitzer et al., 2019](https://doi.org/10.3390/rs11222599)) or to apply some disturbance detection related algorithm like e.g. [LandTrendr](https://geotrendr.ceoas.oregonstate.edu/landtrendr/), see **[Theme 5](../05_vegetation_monitoring/05_vegetation_monitoring.md)**.
 Such information can be important in developing a reference set for classification that is to point to the same constant objects.
 For the construction of multitemporal reference dataset, especially when using a wider time range for classification, a **time series visualisation tool** such as [TimeSync](https://www.fs.usda.gov/pnw/tools/timesync-landsat-time-series-visualization-and-data-collection-tool) or the one you learned in an exercise in **[Theme 2](../02_temporal_information/02_temporal_information.md)** may be also useful (you will use it to develop your own reference data set in the exercise at the end).